 Attendance and Attendance Data

 Attendance has a direct impact on the progress of children and daily monitoring is part of our duty of care in ensuring that children are safe.
 We work hard at Springbank Primary Academy to encourage children to arrive at school on time every day.
-This includes pupil attendance advocates and a number of initiatives including 'Don't be Late, School is Great'!
+This includes pupil attendance initiatives including 'Don't be Late, School is Great'!

 What to do if your child is absent:

-We understand that sometimes children are ill or have a need to attend appointments and so ask you to telephone school by 8.45am on the first day of their child’s absence.
+We understand that sometimes children are ill, please telephone School on 01242527766 by 9am or email firstname.lastname@example.org on the first day of absence.
+If your child needs to attend an appointment, please try to make these after school or during the holidays, where possible and email or give your appointment card to the school office.
 For longer periods of absence it is important to notify the school of the ongoing cause and the likely date of return of your child.